 The County must obtain and review the information listed below from any employer for which the employee performed FTA safety-sensitive functions in the previous two (2) years for covered employees.
-The information must be obtained and reviewed no later than 14 days after the first time a FTA covered employee performs safety-sensitive functions.
 The information obtained must include:

 - 1) Information on the employee's alcohol test in which a breath alcohol concentration of 0.04 or greater was indicated. - 2) Information on the employee's-controlled substances test in which a positive result was indicated. - 3) Any refusal to submit to a required alcohol or controlled substances test.